brunokoga/Montevideo/ultimateCampaign_dir/characterBackground/backgroundGenerator.md

 ## Nobility

 As a person of noble rank, you have access to a degree of wealth, privilege, or influence beyond that of the common people.
-If your character is of noble birth (and comes from a society where the nobility uses a traditional structure of rank, roll on the Nobility table to learn your parents' position among the ruling class.
+If your character is of noble birth (and comes from a society where the nobility uses a traditional structure of rank), roll on the Nobility table to learn your parents' position among the ruling class.

 [Nobility]
 | d% | Result |